paxcodes/dicery_backend/README.md

 ### In the Wild

-Although the solution may not be ideal, my husband and his friends were able to use it for a couple of game sessions until it was no longer necessary since they moved from Google Hangouts to Discord where they can install a dice-rolling bot.
+My husband and his friends were able to use it for a couple of game sessions until it was no longer necessary since they moved from Google Hangouts to Discord where they can install a dice-rolling bot.
 Check it out at https://stag.dicery.margret.pw/